Last revised on February 2016

 Sect.
 1. The officers of this Society shall consist of a President, a President-elect, a Past-President, a Secretary, a Treasurer, a Program Officer, a Conference Coordinator, three board Members, a Representative to the Federation of Behavioral, Psychological, and Cognitive Sciences, one or two student Member Representatives, and, in the years when they have been elected, a Secretary-elect, a Treasurer-elect, a Program Officer-elect, and a Conference Coordinator-elect.
 The voting members shall include all non-student officers.

 Sect.
-2. The term of the office of the President shall be two years, preceded by one year as President-elect; the term of the President-elect shall be one year; the term of the Past-President shall be one year preceded by two years as President; the term of the Secretary shall be three years preceded by one year as Secretary-elect; the term of the Secretary-elect shall be one year; the term of the Treasurer shall be three years preceded by one year as Treasurer-elect; the term of the Treasurer-elect shall be one year; the term of the Program Officer shall be three years preceded by one year as Program Officer-elect; the term of the Program Officer-elect shall be one year; the term of the Conference Coordinator shall be three years preceded by one year as Conference Coordinator-elect; the term of the Conference Coordinator-elect shall be one year: the term of Representative to the Federation of Behavioral, Psychological and Cognitive Sciences shall be three years; the terms of Directors not serving ex officio shall be three years each; except on the first election directors shall be assigned by lot to 1, 2, or 3 year terms, so that thereafter only one such director shall be elected each year, and the term of the Student Member Representative(s) shall be two-years.
+2. The term of the office of the President shall be two years, preceded by one year as President-elect; the term of the President-elect shall be one year; the term of the Past-President shall be one year preceded by two years as President; the term of the Secretary shall be three years preceded by one year as Secretary-elect; the term of the Secretary-elect shall be one year; the term of the Treasurer shall be three years preceded by one year as Treasurer-elect; the term of the Treasurer-elect shall be one year; the term of the Program Officer shall be three years preceded by one year as Program Officer-elect; the term of the Program Officer-elect shall be one year; the term of the Conference Coordinator shall be three years preceded by one year as Conference Coordinator-elect; the term of the Conference Coordinator-elect shall be one year: the term of Representative to the Federation of Behavioral, Psychological and Cognitive Sciences shall be three years; the terms of Directors not serving ex officio shall be three years each; except on the first election directors shall be assigned by lot to 1, 2, or 3 year terms, so that thereafter only one such director shall be elected each year, and the term of the Student Member Representative(s) shall be one year.
 No officer of the Society may succeed himself/herself in the same office without one year intervening between terms.

 Sect.
 3. It shall be the duty of the President to preside at all official meeting of the Society, to act ex officio as Chairperson of the Board of Directors, to exercise Supervision of the affairs of the Society with the Approval of the Board of Directors and to perform such other duties as are incident to the office or as may properly be required of him/her by vote of the Board of Directors.